partnerstack/github-to-guru/hello/world/canada/README.md

-# GitHub to Guru - PStack Version
+# GitHub to Guru - PStack Version WITH TITLE CHANGE
 Updating the Github-to-Guru action with Pstack flair.

 ## How to set up a GitHub to Guru integration!!